SDGforskning/sdg-strings/SDG06_query_action_WoS.md

     )
     NEAR/5
     (
+      (
+      (
+      (("international" OR "development")
+        NEAR/3 ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$")) OR "ODA" OR "official development assistance" OR "cooperation fund$" OR "development spending" OR "development aid" OR "development assistance" OR "foreign aid" OR "international aid" OR "international assistance"
+      )
+      NEAR/15
         ("institutional capacity" OR "human capacity" OR "technological capacity" OR "scientific capacity" OR "financial capacity"
         OR "capacity building" OR "capacity development" OR "build* capacity" OR "develop* capacity" OR "infrastructure$" OR "facilities" OR "tools" OR "technical support" OR "managerial support" OR "research" OR "knowledge" OR "skills" OR "competenc*" OR "expertise" OR "R&D" OR "innovation" OR "communication" OR "social network$" OR "information network$" OR "campaign$" OR "awareness" OR "disseminat*" OR "educat*" OR "training" OR "knowledge transfer*" OR "transfer of technolog*" OR "technological transfer" OR "technology transfer" OR "expenditure" OR "invest" OR "investing" OR "investment$" OR "financing" OR "spending" OR "funding" OR "funder$" OR "fund$" OR "grant$" OR "loan$"
         OR "financial support" OR "financial resources"
-      OR "incentive$" OR "taxes" OR "tax" OR "fees" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" OR "ODA" OR "official development assistance" OR "cooperation fund$" OR "development spending" OR "development aid" OR "development assistance" OR "foreign aid" OR "international aid" OR "international assistance"
-      OR "policy" OR "policies" OR "empower*" OR "strateg*" OR "programme$" OR "program$" OR "intervention$" OR "international cooperation" OR "international collaboration"
+        OR "incentive$" OR "taxes" OR "tax" OR "fees" OR "subsidy" OR "subsidies" OR "subsidi?ing" OR "subsidi?e" OR "policy" OR "policies" OR "empower*" OR "strateg*" OR "programme$" OR "program$" OR "intervention$" )
-      OR "international network$" OR "international partnership$"
-      OR "development cooperation" OR "development network$"
-      OR "development partnership$" OR "research partnership$"
-      OR (("international" OR "development")
-        NEAR/3 ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$")) )
+      )
       NEAR/5
       (